ndali25/test4/README.md

-# Risk Pooling Analysis
+# Risk Pooling Experiments

-This project contains a research notebook related to risk pooling.
+This repository contains code and experiments related to risk pooling models.

-The work is based on the paper:
-"On the Expansion of Risk Pooling" by Michail Anthropelos, Runhuan Feng, and Seongyoon Kim.

-## Project Files

-Main notebook:

-On_the_Expansion_of_Risk_Pooling__MS__For_final_submission/Code_On_the_Expansion_of_Risk_Pooling.ipynb

-## Requirements
+## Contents

-- Python 3.11
+- One or more Jupyter notebooks

-Python libraries used in the notebook:
+- Python scripts used for numerical experiments
-- pandas
+- Figures generated from simulations

+## Environment

+The code runs with Python.

+Some experiments use common scientific Python libraries such as:
 - numpy
 - scipy
+- pandas
 - matplotlib

-- openpyxl
-- notebook
+## How it is used

+The experiments are usually run by executing the notebooks.
+Sometimes results are generated automatically, and sometimes the notebooks are explored manually.

+The environment should be reproducible and easy to run on different machines.

-## Goal
+## Notes

-The goal is to run the notebook in a containerized environment so it can be used interactively from a web browser.
+- The project was developed in different environments.
+- Some notebooks may rely on features available in interactive environments.
+- No strict assumptions are made about how the code is launched.